Yutenko/stories360/README.md

 ### Installing

 MySQL
-on the CLI run the following command where username is your OWN username to MySQL, -p will ask you for the password for this user
+on the CLI - run the following command where username is your OWN username to MySQL, -p will ask you for the password for this user, or just import from a Graphical Interface like phymyadmin

 ```
 > cd stories360
-> mysql -u username -p database_name < sqldump/webvr.sql
+> mysql -u username -p webvr < sqldump/webvr.sql
 ```

-Install the needed NodeJS Modules from the stories360-root directory, this will install all modules from the package.json
+Install the needed NodeJS Modules from the stories360-root directory, this will install all modules from the package.json-File

 ```
 > cd stories360